Your Details

 How the Calculation Works

 To ensure complete accuracy across all pay frequencies, our calculator uses your Annual Gross Salary as the base for all tax bracket and allowance calculations.
 If you switch between Annual, Monthly, Weekly, or Hourly pay frequencies, the tool automatically converts your input value so that the underlying annual figure remains consistent.
-For Weekly and Hourly calculations, we use your specified Hours Per Week to ensure your 'per hour' rate is calculated correctly against your take-home pay.
+For Weekly and Hourly calculations, we use your specified Hours Per Week to ensure your per hour rate is calculated correctly against your take-home pay.
 This ensures that whether you are looking at your hourly rate or your annual salary, the tax results are perfectly synchronized.

 Understanding Your Results